PR Is Not a Replacement For Link Building

 Could all this lead to links?
 Possibly.

 Can you support your SEO strategy with the possibility of earning links?
 Not really.

 There are many techniques for building links, and while they vary in difficulty, SEOs tend to agree that link building is one of the hardest parts of their jobs.”

 Simply put, link building is an SEO practice that has one goal and one goal only: getting external pages to link to a page on your website.

 How do they do this?

-By identifying existing linkable assets on their site and creating new ones, so they can pitch them to webmasters, online editors and bloggers who will find them valuable enough to link back.
+By identifying existing linkable assets on their website and creating new ones, so they can pitch them to online publishers and sites who will find them valuable enough to link back.